 |BRAND||PRO||ENTHUSIAST (EXPERT)||SERIOUS (ADVANCED)||ENTRY-LEVEL|

 Do not get too hung up if you find your camera listed under the “wrong” column in the table above.
 In fact, as new models come out with even better features, cameras may shift from one column to a lower one.
 But it does not mean that your camera is now less able to take great pictures.
 For example, cameras listed under the expert column are also extensively used by professional photographers, so those two columns could be viewed as one.
-We, however, have a feeling that many cameras specifically targeted at pros will be coming out in the near future.
+We, however, have a feeling that many cameras specifically targeted at pros will be coming out in the very near future.